 Add a dose of emotion to what you’re trying to teach to make it easier for others to learn.

 We need to expose ourselves, again and again, to important information if we want to remember it for longer.

 Stress and the lack of control, hurts people emotionally, not only physically.

 We associate workouts with nice abs.
 Morning runs with a healthy lifestyle.
 Tabata sessions with online influencers.
 But there is more!

-Physical exercise can boost your brainpower.
+Physical exercise can also boost your brainpower.

 Yes, in addition to shaping your body and fitting into last year’s jeans, regular physical activities can also improve your cognitive skills and help you become a better decision-maker.

 To understand this, we need to observe for a moment the requirements for human life to be preserved.
 Our survival requires the following three things: food, water, and fresh air.
 That’s basically it.

 However, these three have different consequences for our bodies.